-Judy K. Sakaki was officially sworn in as the seventh president of Sonoma State University on April 20.
-She is titure ceremony, which also included a Buddhist offering of gratitude, a Miwok Native American blessing and a keynote address, "The Power and Promise of Higher Education," given by one of her mentors, Michael V. Drake, president of Ohio State University.
+Judy K. Sakaki was officially sworn in as the seventh president of Sonoma titure ceremony, which also included a Buddhist offering of gratitude, a Miwok Native American blessing and a keynote address, "The Power and Promise of Higher Education," given by one of her mentors, Michael V. Drake, president of Ohio State University.